downshift-js/downshift/README.md

 ### Autocomplete

 This is the only component.
-It renders a `div` and forwards props.
+It doesn't render anything itself, it just calls the child function and renders that.
 Wrap everything in this.

 #### getValue